A Deep Dive into Machine Learning Density Functional Theory for Materials Science and Chemistry: Machine-learning in Materials Science and Chemistry

-Another logical quantity of interest in this context is the electronic density itself, for which various ML approaches exist \cite{brockherde_bypassing_2017,tsubaki_quantum_2020,eickenberg_solid_2018,schmidt_learning_2018,alred_machine_2018}.
+Another logical quantity of interest in this context is the electronic density itself, for which various ML approaches exist \cite{brockherde_bypassing_2017,tsubaki_quantum_2020,eickenberg_solid_2018,schmidt_learning_2018,alred_machine_2018,grisafi_transferable_2019, fabrizio_electron_2019}.
 Most notably, Ref.~\cite{brockherde_bypassing_2017} uses KRR to learn and predict electronic densities, although these densities are in turn only intermediate quantities.
 The principle quantity of interest is the total energy.
+In learning the electronic density, a choice for the representation of this scalar field has to be made.
+Both real-space representations \cite{alred_machine_2018} as well as linear expansions in terms of basis functions (either as plane-waves \cite{brockherde_bypassing_2017} or spherical harmonics \cite{grisafi_transferable_2019,fabrizio_electron_2019}) are conceivable, and carry different (dis-)advantages in terms of data footprint and transferability.

-Similar to the results of Ref.~\cite{ben_mahmoud_learning_2020}, it is found that learning the electronic density from atomic positions and then the total energy from the electronic density, leads to more accurate results than can be achieved by a direct mapping of atomic positions to total energies.
-It should be noted that the mapping from the electronic density to the total energy has to be done via ML in the context of KS-DFT, since the KS energy functional includes terms that are only implicit functionals of the density, namely the kinetic energy of the non-interacting system, which depend on the KS wave functions explicitly.
+Similar to the results of Ref.~\cite{ben_mahmoud_learning_2020}, Ref.~\cite{brockherde_bypassing_2017} finds that learning the electronic density from atomic positions and then performing a separate mapping from electronic density to total energy, leads to more accurate results than can be achieved by a direct mapping of atomic positions to total energies.
+A separate mapping is needed as the KS-DFT energy functional includes terms that are only implicit functionals of the density.
+Ref.~\cite{grisafi_transferable_2019} performs a similar study, targeting the exchange-correlation energy rather then the total energy, but finds results opposing those given in Ref.~\cite{brockherde_bypassing_2017}, i.e., the exchange-correlation energy is given more accurately for a direct mapping.
+As current research \cite{lewis_learning_2021} suggests, these findings might be reconciled by the fact that indirect mappings via the density are more beneficial in extrapolative settings, while direct mappings perform better elsewise.